 The latter picks up this sound to a greater extent, which may reduce the audio quality.
 With omnidirectionality, the noise is still captured, but equally from everywhere.
 You should be informed of the polar pattern before using this mic.

-These mics sit between uni and omni in terms of sensitivity.
-If unidirectional mics focuses on one angle, this focuses on two, namely the front and back.
-Basically, sounds coming from the front and back are picked up with good gain, while noise from the sides is ignored due to reduced sensitivity.
+These mics sit between uni and Omni in terms of sensitivity.
+If unidirectional mics focus on one angle, this focuses on two, namely the front and back.
+Basically, sounds coming from the front and back are picked up with a good gain, while noise from the sides is ignored due to reduced sensitivity.

 In what settings can you put them to good use?